 So after trying (and failing) to fall in love with my current career, I started aimlessly searching around the internet.
 My search results led me to Leaving Work Behind and freelance writing.
 I’ve ALWAYS loved to write and communicate via this medium.
 I just didn’t realize that non-fiction writing for the web was a viable career choice, especially since I hadn’t majored in Journalism.

 Regardless, I took the plunge, had some success and the rest is almost history!
-I built up my business enough where I felt confident putting in my notice and I’ve been freelancing full time since right after Christmas, 2014.
+I built up my business enough that I felt confident putting in my notice and I’ve been freelancing full-time since right after Christmas, 2014.
 It’s been AMAZING!

 RELATED POSTS Interested in making money writing?
 Be sure to check out these posts too!

 - 3 Reasons You Should Consider Self-Publishing a Book — and How to Get Started

 - [Expert Interview] Yuwanda Black: How to Make Money Writing SEO Articles